dabit3/next.js-amplify-workshop/README.md

 $ npx create-next-app amplify-next
 ```

-Now change into the new app directory & install AWS Amplify, AWS Amplify UI React and a few other libraried we'll be using:
+Now change into the new app directory & install AWS Amplify, AWS Amplify UI React and a few other libraries we'll be using:

 ```bash
 $ cd amplify-next